 - If you’re using very soft bread then pop it in the toaster/pan without oil for a minute or so - not to toast it, just to harden the outside.
 If the bread is already a hard type, we’re good to go.

-- Spread the mix on two slices, add the other two slices on top.
+Spread the mix on the bottom slices, add the other slices on top.
 Squish down.

 - Now comes the oil part - if you’re exercising a lot you’re gonna need all that extra fatty olive oil.
 If you’re not, that’s your call.
 Either way, it tastes great.